a celebration of queer cinema | read | i-D

 How important is politics in your work?

 On TV long-form series.
-Ha ha.
 But also re-watching older queer movies at VITO with people who've never seen them.
 Moonlight was definitely a 2017 sincerity.

 What was the first movie that blew your mind and changed your world?

-I crept downstairs at Christmas when I was seven because I couldn't sleep, turned on the TV and found Hitchcock's Vertigo.
-My mum must've heard me as she came down in a bit and we watched the rest of the film together.
-I was just mesmerised, I'd never seen a film like that and I started seeking out cinema that would make me feel the uneasy, fascinated feeling I had watching that.
+I crept downstairs at Christmas when I was seven because I couldn't sleep, turned on the TV, and found Hitchcock's Vertigo.
+My mom must've heard me as she came down in a bit and we watched the rest of the film together.
+I was just mesmerized.
+I'd never seen a film like that and I started seeking out cinema that would make me feel the uneasy, fascinated feeling I had watching that.

 Day to day, how do you do the things you do?

-Programming is lots of different jobs rolled into one, you have to wear a lot of different hats at the same time.
-When watching a film you have to think critically about it, think who would want to see it and why, specifically asking if Chapter's audience would enjoy it.
+Programing is lots of different jobs rolled into one.
+You have to wear a lot of different hats at the same time.
+When watching a film you have to think critically about it, think who would want to see it and why — specifically asking if Chapter's audience would enjoy it.
 If you believe in the film and want people to see it anyway, is it worth developing an audience for the film (which takes some long-term planning and a lot of work).

 Can cinema be a vehicle for change?